 Visconte Advogados (Brazil; based in São Paulo)

-Victoria Orlowski, President Standing Committee of ADR Centre
+Victoria Orlowski, President, Standing Committee of the ICC International Centre for ADR

 Dr Hélène van Lith, Secretary to the Commission